mui/mui-x/docs/data/data-grid/overview/overview.md

 ### Pro plan [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')

-The Pro plan includes and extends the features available in the Community version to support more complex use cases.
+The Pro plan extends the features available in the Community version to support more complex use cases.
 It adds features like advanced filtering, column pinning, column and row reordering, support for tree data, and virtualization to handle bigger datasets.

 The demo below displays 31 columns and 100,000 rows—over 3 million cells in total.